tomusdrw/ng2-jsx/README.md

-# Using JSX in Angular2 applications to generate templates
+# Using JSX in Angular2 applications

 ## Exemplary usage